Community service: Choosing the right strategy

-Civilians have a desire and aptitude to organize themselves apart from government to address the needs in their communities.
+Civilians have a desire and aptitude to organize themselves apart from the government to address the needs in their communities.
 However, making sure an effort has a positive effect on society requires clear analysis and a strategy.
-Analysis identifies root causes of problems that project implementation must address.
+The analysis identifies the root causes of problems that project implementation must address.
 Individuals, like neighborhoods, enjoy permanent change only if it is an inner one—and the greatest form of community service is encouraging that inner change.

 Abraham Kuyper advocates sphere sovereignty, which honors the independence and autonomy of the "intermediate bodies" in society, such as schools, press, business, and the arts.
 He champions the right of every community to operate its own organizations and manage its own groups, with the foundational belief that parents know what their child really needs, and that local people are more capable of helping fellow locals.
-Those who agree with his views perceive community service as a tool of empowerment that can help people achieve better employment and lifestyle, avoiding what they see as destructive decision making for mal-established goals by poorly developed community service efforts.
+Those who agree with his views perceive community service as a tool of empowerment that can help people achieve better employment and lifestyle, avoiding what they see as destructive decision-making for mal-established goals by poorly developed community service efforts.

 Amy L. Sherman, in her book Restorers of Hope, suggests that community service planning should be made with the valuable opinion of the local residents, since they have firsthand knowledge of the inside realities of their community's current state.
 Making them a part of the movement, change or project creates in the members of the community a sense of belonging and hope.